-Regular full-time employees and eligible part-time employees who are absent from work on an unapproved, unprotected leave of absence (unauthorized leave) are not eligible for health benefits.
+Employees who are absent from work on an unapproved, unprotected leave of absence (unauthorized leave) are not eligible for health benefits.
 Active employee benefits will be terminated and continuation of benefits will be offered through the federal Consolidated Omnibus Budget Reconciliation Act of 1986 (COBRA) through the County's COBRA administrator.